 If you plan to travel extensively around Switzerland and visit multiple cities, then the Swiss Travel Pass is a good investment.
 It can save you a lot of money and make your travel experience more convenient and enjoyable.

 This is especially true for families with children.
-Kids under 6 travel free of charge, period.
-And those between 6 and 16 years are accompanied by a Swiss Travel Pass holding parent travel for free if you pick up a complimentary Swiss Family Card.
+Kids under six travel free of charge, period.
+Those between 6 and 16 years old are accompanied by a Swiss Travel Pass holding parent travel for free if you pick up a complimentary Swiss Family Card.

 With unlimited travel on trains, buses, and boats, free entry to over 500 museums and exhibitions, and discounts on mountain railways and other scenic excursions, the Swiss Travel Pass is the perfect choice for exploring as many highlights as possible.

-The pass may not be worth it if you're only planning a few point-to-point transfers without any peaks or lakes.
+The pass may not be worth it if you only plan a few point-to-point transfers without any peaks or lakes.
 You may be better off buying individual tickets for the transportation.
 And if you still decide to make an excursion or visit a museum, pay as you go.

 Say you wanted to head from the airport straight to the Bernese Alps.
 Hiking, skiing, paragliding - there’s lots to do, but each activity involves riding a mountain railway or cable car.

-Take the Berner Oberland Pass which includes unlimited trips to Harder Kulm, Schynige Platte, and Grindelwald First.
-Trips from Kleine Scheidegg to Eiger Glacier are fully covered - simply pay a reduced fee for that last stretch to the top of Jungfraujoch.
+Take the Berner Oberland Pass, which includes unlimited trips to Harder Kulm, Schynige Platte, and Grindelwald First.
+Trips from Kleine Scheidegg to Eiger Glacier are fully covered - pay a reduced fee for that last stretch to the top of Jungfraujoch.